Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Query related features from non-spatial table/README.md

 ## About the data

-This sample uses the [Naperville map server](https://sampleserver6.arcgisonline.com/arcgis/rest/services/ServiceRequest/MapServer) service.
-This feature service is used to collect non-emergency requests for service from the general public.
+This sample uses the [Naperville map service](https://sampleserver6.arcgisonline.com/arcgis/rest/services/ServiceRequest/MapServer), which is used to collect non-emergency requests for service from the general public.

 ## Tags